lelandpaul/cccbr_methods/README.md

 # CCCBR Methods Database

-**Current as of: 2 July 2020**

 This is a (SQLAlchemy)[https://sqlalchemy.org] + SQLite3 interface to the (CCCBR Methods Library)[https://cccbr.github.io/methods-library/index.html].
-An (Alembic)[https://alembic.sqlalchemy.org/en/latest/] revision framework is included for tracking revisions to the database schema, though I don't anticipate needing to change that much.

 ```